open-pioneer/trails-openlayers-base-packages/src/packages/result-list/README.md

 The columns define which fields of the configured features are displayed and how the cells in the column are displayed.
 The result list renders the specified columns in the order in which they are given.

+`input.labelProperty` is the name of a property that can be used to label a feature.
+When not defined, this property defaults to the feature's `id`.

 `input.formatOptions` determines how numbers and dates are formatted.
 You can specify the `numberOptions` and `dateOptions` properties to format numbers and dates.
 The properties are applied to all table cells of the corresponding type and for which no `render` function is configured.